Can we prescribe the physical parameters of multiple black holes?: Preliminaries

 \section{Preliminaries}

-Initial data relevant for the vacuum Einstein's equations is comprised by a Riemannian metric $h_{ij}$ and a symmetric tensor field $K_{ij}$.
+Initial data relevant for the vacuum Einstein's equations is comprised of a Riemannian metric $h_{ij}$ and a symmetric tensor field $K_{ij}$.
 Both of these fields are assumed to be given on a three-dimensional manifold $\Sigma$.
-They are, however, non-generic as they have to satisfy the constraints.
-These, in the vacuum case---relevant also for multiple black hole configurations considered in this paper---, are given as (see, e.g.~\cite{choquet})
+They are not arbitrary as they have to satisfy the constraints which read as (see, e.g.~\cite{choquet})

 where ${}^{{}^{(3)}} -1mm R$ and $D_i$ denote the scalar curvature and the covariant derivative operator associated with $h_{ij}$, respectively.